Need some support

 Glad you managed to give it up:).

 Yogafiend- You are here.
 You are not alone at all.
 You are on the best and most important path to self I know.
 Yoga and Raw go perfectly together.
-Be gentle with
+Be gentle with yourself.

 I’m back here on day 2 of another 30 days raw.
 Of course I’d love to be Raw for life, but after 5 years and 7 long stretches of rawness i find the permanent lifestyle a bit unsustainable for me.
 I’m a non-conformist by nature and I rebel against my own self-induced food rules…but 30 days i can do.